Do You Know Where Your Car Was Built?

 Built in Slovakia.
-We bet you never would have guessed that considering Audi is a German company.
+We bet you never would have guessed that, considering Audi is a German company.
 But the real question is: Where is Slovakia located?

 Honda Civic Type R

-Built in South Korea.
-So this one might not be a massive surprise considering GM has global ties with Daewoo (a Korean car company) and the Spark is sold in over 50 different countries.
+Built-in South Korea.
+So this one might not be a massive surprise considering GM has global ties with Daewoo (a Korean car company), and the Spark is sold in over 50 different countries.

 Built in India.
 Apparently, Ford’s smallest SUV is the only new car that is built in India and imported to the U.S. That’s a fun fact.

-There’s many more where those came from
+There are many more where those came from

-If you want your mind blown even more, check out Kelley Blue Book’s extensive list of where some cars are surprisingly built as these were only a few of them.
-And now that you know where your car was built, you can eagerly pass this knowledge onto your friends and family so they can know a little more about their cars.
+If you want your mind blown even more, check out Kelley Blue Book’s extensive list of where some cars are surprisingly built, as these were only a few of them.
+And now that you know where your car was built, you can eagerly pass this knowledge on to your friends and family so they can know a little more about their cars.